privacyidea/privacyidea/READ_BEFORE_UPDATE.md

   A migration script will take care, that resolvers without a configured TLS_VERSION will have TLS_VERSION 1.0 configured to keep the existing behaviour.

+  **WARNING**: On Ubuntu 20.04 using TLS 1.0 will fail and users will not be found.
+  Either change to TLS 1.2 before running the update or use a local admin to change the TLS version after the update.

 Be sure to run the schema update script!

 ## Update from 3.4 to 3.5